Lifecycle Manager Resources

 How Actions Work

-Actions rely on workflows to effect changes on the entity they are managing.
-When an action with an attached workflow is executed against an instance, the following generalized steps occur:
+When an update or delete action with an attached workflow is executed against an instance, the following generalized steps occur:

 1. Lifecycle Manager makes the defined properties of the current instance available to the workflow.
 To do this, it sends the properties to the workflow in a job variable named instance.